aaduggan/open-space-game-sandbox/CONTRIBUTING.md

         * You must provide a reference to the Documentation Request in the Feature Request Issue
     * Make sure that you are very detailed with what you think the feature should accomplish, how it should be implemented and it's predicted effect on other features.
 3. Check back often, or enable the notification options, in the event others have questions about your proposal
-4. You will know when the feature is accepted when the "accepted" label is assigned to it
+4. You will know when the feature is accepted when the "approved" label is assigned to it
     * If there are multiple requests as a part of the feature, the feature will not be moved to the master branch until all dependent parts have been completed.
     * It is important to keep in mind that all new features, even simple changes, often have wide ranging effect which need to be fully explored.
     * Also remember that not all features can be added into the game (but I'm sure we'll try!) and features need to be released in an orderly way so even if the feature is accepted it may not go in immediately.